Stephan Burger: Life and career

 Stephan Burger grew up in Löffingen, West Germany with two brothers and a sister.
 His brother Tutilo Burger has been archabbot of the benedictines of Beuron Archabbey since 2011.

 After going to primary school and middle school (Realschule), he went to boarding school at Immenstaad am Bodensee.
-He then entered the Collegium Borromaeum at Freiburg, which was then a hall of residence for those students of theology who intended to become priests, and studied philosophy and theology at the University of Freiburg and the University of Munich.
+He then entered the Collegium Borromaeum at Freiburg, which was then a hall of residence for those students of theology who intended to become priests, and studied philosophy and theology at the University of Freiburg and LMU Munich.
 On 20 May 1990 he was ordained a priest at Freiburg Minster and celebrated his first mass at St Michael's church in Löffingen.
 Burger spent his first years as a priest at Tauberbischofsheim and Pforzheim.
 In 1995, he was first parish administrator and later parish priest of St Mauritius in Sankt Leon-Rot.
 Between 2004 and 2006, while continuing to work as a parish priest, he studied for a licentiate of Canon Law at the University of Münster.

 Starting 2002, Burger worked as defender of the bond (defensor vinculi) at the officialate (diocesan tribunal) of the Archdiocese of Freiburg.
 In 2006, he became promotor iustitiae and in 2007, was appointed judicial vicar and leader of the diocesan court.
 In this function he supervised the process of beatification for Max Josef Metzger.
 He was a canon of the Archdiocese of Freiburg between 2013 and 2014.